When most people ask about ADA compliance for websites, they’re really asking, how do I make sure I don’t get sued over website accessibility?

 Step 9: Remediate Your Website

-Now that you have a report that details all accessibility issues within a set scope of your website, it’s time to remediate or fix those issues.
+Now that you have a report that details all accessibility issues that remain, it’s time to remediate or fix those issues.
+You’ll need someone with a development background to make the technical fixes.

 Step 10: User Testing

 User testing is related to an audit in that we are trying to find accessibility issues, but it’s more practical and less technical than an audit.
-An audit is grading your website against the Web Content Accessibility Guidelines (WCAG), while user testing is relating issues that the tester comes across during the session.
+An audit is grading your website against the Web Content Accessibility Guidelines (WCAG), while user testing is relating issues that the tester experiences.

 Summary